attainu-falcon/falcon-course-module/coding-challenges/README.md

 Create a React app that checks if a number entered is even or not.

 The component should have a input element to enter the number and a button for the user to click and check odd/even status of the number.

+### Day 5: Setup React development environment and create a simple HelloWorld button component

+Create a react app using `npx create-react-app first-app`.
+Create a `HelloWorld` component which renders a simple button on the page.